Chart Color Schemes

 The level of residential development activity in Peterborough is very low in comparison to the average area assessed nationally by AreaSearch

-Peterborough had minimal residential development activity with six dwelling approvals annually over the five-year period ending 2018.
-These low development levels reflect its rural nature, where housing needs drive development rather than broad market demand.
-Note that small sample sizes can significantly influence annual growth and relativity statistics.
+Peterborough had minimal residential development activity with six dwelling approvals annually over the five-year period ending in 2019.
+These low development levels reflect its rural nature, where housing needs drive development rather than market demand.
+The small sample size means individual projects can significantly influence annual growth statistics.

-Peterborough's development levels are substantially lower than those of Rest of SA and below national patterns.
-Recent building activity consists entirely of detached houses, maintaining the area's rural character with emphasis on space.
-The estimated population per dwelling approval is 760 people, reflecting its quiet development environment.
-Population projections indicate stability or decline in Peterborough, suggesting reduced housing demand pressures which may benefit potential buyers.
+Peterborough's development levels are substantially lower than those of the Rest of SA and below national patterns.
+Recent building activity consists solely of detached houses, maintaining the area's rural character with an emphasis on space.
+There were approximately 750 people per dwelling approval, indicating a quiet, low-activity development environment.
+Population projections suggest stability or decline, which should reduce housing demand pressures, benefiting potential buyers.

 With population projections showing stability or decline, Peterborough should see reduced housing demand pressures, benefiting potential buyers.